accorvin-test-organization/org-management/README.md

 To add an individual to the organization, open a pull request adding the individual's GitHub username to the membership config file. *Note* Please add individuals in alphabetical order.

+## Automation Setup

+We use [Peribolos](https://docs.prow.k8s.io/docs/components/cli-tools/peribolos/) to manage organization membership.
+The membership is defined in [config/organization_members.yaml][membership_config].
+We then use a GitHub action, defined in [.github/workflows/apply-org-membership.yaml](.github/workflows/apply-org-membership.yaml) to automatically apply the membership after any change to the membership config.

+This automation depends on a GitHub personal access token with read and write permissions to organization members.
+The token value is saved in this repository as a repository secret with name `ORG_MANAGEMENT_TOKEN`.

 ## CI/CD